banisterious/obsidian-hermetic-compass/SECURITY.md

 4. Release new versions of the plugin
 5. Announce the vulnerability in the changelog

-We ask that you:
+I ask that you:
-- Allow us time to address the vulnerability before any public disclosure
+- Allow me time to address the vulnerability before any public disclosure
-- Keep the details of the vulnerability confidential until we publish a fix
+- Keep the details of the vulnerability confidential until I publish a fix
 - Avoid exploiting the vulnerability or revealing the problem to others

 ## Security Update Policy

 Security updates will be released as soon as possible in the form of a patch version update.
-We will not wait for a regular release cycle to fix critical security issues.
+I will not wait for a regular release cycle to fix critical security issues.

 Users will be notified of security updates through:
 - GitHub release notes